 Obsolete Components | Recreates discontinued parts with modernized features. |

-Supply Chain Disruptions | Eliminates dependency on specific suppliers through in-house reproduction. |
+Supply Chain Disruptions | Eliminates dependency on specific suppliers via in-house replication. |

-Design Limitations | Enhances existing designs for improved functionality. |
+Design Limitations | Improves existing designs for better performance. |

-High Production Costs | Reduces expenses by optimizing material usage and machining efficiency. |
+High Production Costs | Reduces expenses through material and process optimization. |

 Streamlining Product Development